-The default limits are: maxcubesize: 40 GB maxcubelimit: 60 GB maxproductsize: 350 GB
+maxcubesize: 40 GB maxcubelimit: 60 GB maxproductsize: 350 GB

-- I) The pipeline recipe explicitly encodes these values so it can be easily changed universally for all pipeline runs - II) The PPR also encodes these values explicitly, so they can be easily changed on a per-MOUS basis, and the pipeline re-run using the modified PPR, or DRMs at a site can change the default values for all runs at their site. - III) After the pipeline is run, the iptipt.py explicitly encodes the values used, so they can be easily changed by the user if desired, and new products created.
+The pipeline recipe explicitly encodes these values so it can be easily changed universally for all pipeline runs.
+The casa_pipescript.py (Figure 19) also encodes these values explicitly, so they can be easily changed on a per-MOUS basis, and the pipeline re-run using the modified file.